 - What you hope to achieve as a result of your complaint

-If the matter remains unresolved or you wish to escalate your complaint, you may raise it with the Head of Department whose details will have been provided to you in our Terms of Business.
-Alternatively, you may contact our complaints partner whose contact details are:
+If the matter remains unresolved or you wish to escalate your complaint please raise it with the Head of Department whose details will have been provided to you in our Terms of Business.
+If you are not satisfied with the outcome you may contact our complaints partner whose contact details are:

 T. (0)1733 888744

 The Solicitors Regulation Authority can help with advice if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.
 You can raise your concerns with the Solicitors Regulation Authority

 - We will acknowledge all complaints within three working days and provide you with a copy of our complaints policy

 - We will investigate your complaint and update you on the progress of your complaint at appropriate times